Ernest Anthoney: History

-He undertook community work as organiser for Minda Home, organising secretary of the Town Planning Association, and organising secretary of the Legion of Frontiersmen.
+He undertook community work as organiser for Minda Home, as the organising secretary of the Town Planning Association, and organising secretary of the Legion of Frontiersmen.
 He was elected councillor to the Brighton Corporation, and was appointed to the Metropolitan County Board, the executive of the Suburban Areas Association, and the Brighton Branch of the Liberal Union as Hon.
 Secretary.
 He served as Mayor of Brighton in 1923 and 1924.
 He was also at various times involved with the School of Mines, Institutes Association, Workers' Educational Association council.
 Unley High School council, Brighton Institute, Boy Scouts council.
 Unemployment Relief Council, S.A.
 Bands Association, S.A.
 Literary and Musical Competitions committee, and S.A.
 Community Singing Committee.
 He served on the council of the University of Adelaide for 17 years, as secretary of S.A.
 Town planning Association, and chairman of the Glenelg Football Club.